Draft Dubai Declaration on OER: Digital Public Goods and Emerging Technologies for Equitable and Inclusive Access to Knowledge

 Contribute

-Contribute to the Open Consultation on the Draft Dubai Declaration on OER.
+Thank you for taking the time to share your feedback on the Draft Dubai Declaration on OER.